 Some children with liver disease become too sick to eat normally.
 If this is the case, your child’s provider may also recommend that you give high-calorie liquid feedings.
 These feedings are given through a tube called an NG, or nasogastric tube.
 The tube is guided into your child’s nose, down the esophagus, and into the stomach.
 A high-calorie liquid can be given through the tube to add to your child's diet if your child can only eat small amounts of food.
 Or it can replace meals if your child is too sick to eat.

 After surgery, your child's digestion may go back to normal.
-Or you may still need to give your child extra vitamins or work with your child's diet.
+Or you may still need to give your child extra vitamins or adjust your child's diet.
 Talk with your child's healthcare provider for recommendations.

 Many factors affect how well children with biliary atresia do over time.
 These factors include: